DjikstraCS/CTF-Write-Ups/README.md

 	- Obsidian Settings -> Files and links -> Detect all file extensions -> `ON`
 4. 'Default location for new attachments' needs to be 'in sub folder under current folder'.
 	- Obsidian Settings -> Files and links -> Default location for new attachments -> In sub folder under current folder -> Subfolder name -> `attachments`.
-	- (Optional) Edit the `./attachments/` folder name in script to local path if necessary.
+	- Edit the `./attachments/` folder name in script to local path if necessary.

 ---